hammadrauf/ansible-role-gcloud/README.md

   - Ubuntu 24.04
   - Fedora 40

-> Note: Other distributions likely to work but not been tested
+> Note: Other (and/or newer) distributions likely to work but not been tested

 Role Variables
 --------------